 Jacinta Victoria Syombua Muinde

-Thematic: Medical Anthropology; Economic Anthropology; History and Anthropology; Development and Humanitarianism.
+Thematic: Medical Anthropology; Economic Anthropology; History and Anthropology; Development and Humanitarianism; Global and Public Health; Social Protection and Welfare; State and Citizenship; Kinship; Care; Gender; Moral and Political Economy.

 Regional: Kenya; East Africa.

-Jacinta Victoria Syombua Muinde's research focuses on critical global health; moral and political economies of health, welfare, and development; humanitarianism; state and citizenship; gender, kinship and ethics of care.
-Her research has involved fieldwork on Kenya's cash transfer schemes, universal health coverage, national health insurance, informal networks of care, gender and matrilineal kinship at the country's south coast.
+Jacinta Victoria Syombua Muinde's research focuses on moral and political economies of health, social protection and welfare, development, humanitarianism and critical global health, with a focus on East Africa.
+She has keen interest in medical anthropology, the anthropology of the state and citizenship, the anthropology of gender, kinship and care, in economic anthropology, and, more recently, she is developing research in the anthropology of epidemics.
+Muinde's research is based on extensive ethnographic fieldwork experience on Kenya’s cash transfer schemes, universal health coverage, national health insurance, informal networks of care, gender and matrilineal kinship at the Kenya’s south coast.
+She engages both anthropological and historical approaches.

-Muinde's current research is part of the "COVID-19, Universal Health Coverage and the Kenyan health system – a collaborative ethnographic study" funded by the Research Council of Norway.
+Muinde's current research is part of the "Epidemics and African Health Systems: Covid-19 in Kenya" funded by the Research Council of Norway.
 This study explores ethnographically how rural and urban communities in Western Kenya have experienced COVID-19 pandemic, anti-epidemic measures, and how these are shaping relations within and between people, and with the state and the healthcare system, as well as people’s perspectives on the virus and the pandemic.
 Kenya has a long history of community health interventions and public health controls to manage outbreaks such as sleeping sickness, cholera, malaria, small pox and HIV/AIDS.
 In western Kenya where this study is conducted, epidemic and anti-epidemic measures (HIV/AIDS and TB treatment programmes, Ebola preparedness exercise just before the arrival of the COVID-19 pandemic) have been far more present than many other parts of the country.
 However, the rationale and intensity in which COVID-19 protective measures continue to be implemented and engaged is quite different from previous outbreaks in western Kenya, and the duration they will continue to be used or to be part of peoples’ lives is still unknown.
 The ongoing, and continually changing and evolving pandemic situation triggers questions concerning how people are experiencing and engaging the anti-epidemic measures and the healthcare system itself.
 These are the central questions this research investigates.

 As a post-doctoral research fellow, based at the Institute of Health and Society, within the European Research Council funded project titled “Universal Health Coverage and the Public Good in Africa: An Anthropological Study” , Muinde's research focuses on Kenya and is concerned with the intersection of financial and social protection/welfare projects, specifically Universal Health Coverage (UHC), national health insurance and Cash Transfers (CTs) implemented recently by the government of Kenya.
 The study investigates how people engage with these social and financial protection projects; what notions these engender including conceptions of the state and citizenship; imaginations and negotiations of obligations/responsibility; and the new forms of solidarity that result from these.
 She also examines how the interaction between state and non-state healthcare interventions, and informal and kin networks of care in a matrilineal context in Kenya South Coast contribute to the ways healthcare is assumed, embodied and contested in the local context.